-be liev er's one great source of the knowledge of God.
-1. cording to the following texts, why are the Scriptures the only truly trustworthy source of knowledge of God? a.
-What does II Timothy 3:16 declare about the Scriptures?
-(1) A Scripture is I by God and profitable for teaching, for reproof, for correction, for training in righteousness.
-NOTES: The word "inspired" literally means, "God-breathed."
-It is translated from the Greek word theópneustos [theós = God + pnéō = to breathe].
+- 1. According to the following texts, why are the Scriptures the only truly trustworthy source of the knowledge of God? - a.
+What does II Timothy 3:16 declare about the Scriptures? - (1) A Scripture is B O by God and profitable for teaching, for reproof, for correction, and for training in righteousness.

+NOTES: The words "breathed out" literally means, "God-breathed."
+It is translated from the Greek word theopneustos [theos = God + pneo = to breathe].
 The adjective "all" is also very important.
-The totality of the Scriptures is from the mouth of God and is therefore without error and entirely trustworthy. b.
+The totality of the Scriptures is from the mouth of God and is therefore without error and entirely trustworthy.

+b.
 What does Psalm 12:6 declare to us about the trustworthiness of the Scriptures?
-NOTES: The purification or smelting of silver is carried out in the following manner: the